DmitryBoiadji/ai-stack/README.md

 - Access **Stable Diffusion** at `https://sd.your_app_domain`
 - Access **Whisper** at `https://whisper.your_app_domain`

+## Tools

+update_models.sh - Run on ollama docker to recursively update all models.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.